CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Supplementary Figures

 The efficiency curves in Figures~\ref{fig:cn_efficiency_curves} and~\ref{fig:en_efficiency_curves} illustrate performance scaling with token budgets.
 All three languages exhibit consistent trends of improvement up to 1024 tokens, though with diminishing marginal gains at higher budgets.

 The trade-off analysis between average accuracy and robustness (Figures~\ref{fig:cn_pareto_frontier} and~\ref{fig:en_pareto_frontier}) reveals a consistent power-law relationship across languages.
-Both Chinese and English datasets exhibit Pareto frontiers closely aligned with the Japanese benchmark, confirming the universal nature of the performance–stability trade-off.
+Both Chinese and English datasets exhibit Pareto frontiers closely aligned with the Japanese benchmark, suggesting that the observed performance--stability trade-off is not specific to a single language version.